Subaward Policy

 The College of Wooster (College) will consider issuing a subaward when necessary to augment the College’s core capabilities in carrying out sponsored research or other projects and when the sponsoring entity has approved the subaward and subrecipient.

 The College is ultimately responsible for a subrecipient’s use of federal and other grantor funds.
-OMB Circular A-110 requires that the College establish a system of internal controls to ensure a subrecipient uses federal funds in accordance with laws, regulations, and provisions of contract/grant agreements.
+Uniform Guidance requires that the College establish a system of internal controls to ensure a subrecipient uses federal funds in accordance with laws, regulations, and provisions of contract/grant agreements.

 Specific monitoring requirements for federal award subrecipients are contained in OMB Circular A-133 and the accompanying Compliance Supplement.
 This document presents the College’s policy and procedures to implement necessary controls and ensure compliance with federal regulations, grantor policies, and internal College policies with regard to sponsored activities in the pre-award and postaward phases.